dr-robert-li/image-quality-assessment/README.md

 ## Contribute
-We welcome all kinds of contributions and will publish the performances from new models in the performance table under [Trained models](#trained-models).
+We welcome all kinds of contributions and will publish the performances from new models in the performance table under [Available Models](#available-models).

 For example, to train a new aesthetic NIMA model based on InceptionV3 ImageNet weights, you just have to change the `base_model_name` parameter in the config file `models/MobileNet/config_aesthetic_gpu.json` to "InceptionV3".
 You can also control all major hyperparameters in the config file, like learning rate, batch size, or dropout rate.

 See the [Contribution](CONTRIBUTING.md) guide for more details.

 ## Datasets
 This project uses two datasets to train the NIMA model: